18F/identity-design-system/CONTRIBUTING.md

 ### Additional steps for running the style guide locally

-The Cloud.gov pattern library leverages [Fractal](http://fractal.build/guide), a static site framework for building and documenting component libraries.
+The login.gov pattern library leverages [Fractal](http://fractal.build/guide), a static site framework for building and documenting component libraries.
 Here are some instructions for building and documenting UI patterns:

 After following the previous steps in [Setup](#setup), do the following: